 We recommend keeping your traditional WBU finch feeders out too, since these are the most comfortable for your finches, but it won't take long for the finches to realize that if they get pushed off their favorite, that the upside down model is a very good option where they won't have to compete.

 5. If you can't beat 'em, join em!

-If you don't mind sharing, there is a something to be said for providing a place specifically for the house sparrows, idealy in combination with the deterrent steps outlined above.
-Offering Deluxe Blend or No-Mess CC (two blends that contain white millet) in a tray style feeder can lure sparrows away from the other feeders.
+If you don't mind sharing, there is a something to be said for providing a place specifically for the house sparrows, ideally in combination with the deterrent steps outlined above.
+Offering Deluxe Blend or No-Mess CC (two blends that contain white millet) or straight White Millet in a tray style feeder can lure sparrows away from the other feeders.
 Tray feeders are ideal both because they offer more space and because they help contain the seeds when sparrow perform their natural seed sorting/flipping behaviors.
 When sparrows dine here, it frees up space at your other feeders.
 These trays also attract doves, juncos (in winter), and other ground feeding birds.
 Locate these sparrow feeding stations at least 10-15 feet away from your other feeders.